Indira Gandhi International Airport: Runways

-To cater for the demand of increasing air traffic, the master plan for the construction of a fourth parallel runway next to the existing runway 11R/29L was cleared in 2017. along with the Eastern Cross Taxiways (ECT) - a pair of elevated parallel taxiways linking the northern part of the airport with the southern runways.
+To accommodate the demand for growing air traffic, the master plan for the construction of a fourth parallel runway next to the existing runway 11R/29L was cleared in 2017. along with the Eastern Cross Taxiways (ECT) - a pair of elevated parallel taxiways linking the northern part of the airport with the southern runways.
 It will be elevated as it will pass over the airport approach roads.
 It will be 2.1 km long and both the taxiways will be 44 m wide, with a 47 m wide gap separating the taxiways, making it capable of handling Airbus A380 and Boeing 747 type aircraft.
 It will help flights reducing duration to reach the southern runways from 9–10 minutes to only two minutes, as well as reducing pollution and traffic.
 The fourth runway and the ECT was inaugurated on 14 July 2023.